Cyberbot777/prompt-fractal/README.md

 - Auto-stop mechanism when clarity stabilizes.
 - Memory system stores **only the final rewritten prompt** in the vector DB.
 - Semantic similarity comparison to detect previously seen ideas.
+- Memory-aware refinement using **contextual recall of top-N nearest prompts**.
+- Dynamic prompt rewriting that adapts based on successful past examples.
 - Fully Dockerized backend and database system.
-- In-progress memory-assisted refinement based on similarity scoring.

 ---